Estimated reading time: 27 minutes

 - Make a list of a few things that motivate you to ditch fast fashion and move towards slow fashion.

 - Make a list of all the benefits that come with shopping less and shopping smarter.

 - Write down how much you spend on average on clothes every month and set more sustainable goals for the future.

 - Watch documentaries – sometimes, all it takes for a full lifestyle change is watching the right documentary, so start with this list of recommendations.

-If you’re decided to get started on your slow fashion journey, a reorganization of your jewelry box is definitely due.
+If you’re decided to get started on your slow fashion journey and committed to never going back to fast fashion, a reorganization of your jewelry box is definitely due.
+After all, ethical fashion is all about better choices.
 By curating a collection of made-to-last jewelry and timeless classics and donating everything that is not designed to achieve those goals, you are already halfway there.
 And when it comes to bling, there’s nothing more timeless than elegant pearls and statement necklaces, perfectly paired with your arsenal of dangle earrings.
 A classic white pearl necklace goes a long way in making you look chic in every occasion – and what’s better, it’s the kind of piece that doesn’t come with an expiration date.
 Shop our collection of Pearl Necklaces in lustrous white for classic, elegant pearls that last a lifetime.